DevilLord41/HackerRank-Solution/README.md

 #### Solving
 I used some short random variable name like `a`,`b`,`c`,`x`, so if you like to read my code, please understand what the variable does.

+#### About Me
+Im Chinese, currently live at Pekanbaru, Indonesia.
+Im born at November, 16 2000.
+Still a high school student (11th class now), Currently study as Software Engineering (In Indonesia, its called RPL / Rekayasa Perangkat Lunak).
+I want to become Game Developer, developing my own game system, especially RPG Game.
+Im bad at Mathematics.
+My programming skill are not so good, but i like to solving problem and do challenge.
+I dont understand much algorithm like Dynamic Programming, Graph Teory, Constructive Algorithm or advance Greedy.
+I also don't understand Bitwise, So don't ask me much about these.
+My favorite food are meat like KFC, fried chichen, steak, or noodles.
+I Hate vegetables.